-Bob Smith, BCom., MBA, CCHL is currently a health management consultant.
-He lead a lengthy career in executive positions in the health industry in Canada and served on a number of national boards focused on health policy, strategy and research.
+Bob is currently a health management consultant.
+He led a long career in executive positions in the health industry in Canada and served on a number of national boards focused on health policy, strategy and research.
 More recently he was an Adjunct Professor in the Sauder School of Business at UBC.
 He is committed to community service and serves as a Public Adjudicator for the BC Law Society and President of the Volunteer Cancer Drivers Society.
 He is a resident of Surrey.

-George was born Nov 16, 1934 in Mortlach, Saskatchewan and educated in Moose Jaw, Saskatchewan.
-He also completed a Diploma Course in Marketing at University of British Columbia.
-He spend 47 years in radio (43 at CKNW) as a news reporter, covering everything from crime to politics.
-He has a Lifetime Achievement Award from the Jack Webster Foundation and a Lifetime Achievement Award from Canadian Association of TV/Radio News Directors.
-In addition he received 2 Broadcaster of the Year Awards from the BC Association of Broadcasters, is an Honorary Lifetime Member – RCMP Veterans Association Vancouver Division, an Associate Member Vancouver Police Superannuated Police Officers Association and Honorary Constable New Westminster Police Department.
-He also volunteers with Alzheimer’s Society.
+George was born Nov 16, 1934 in Mortlach, Saskatchewan and educated in Moose Jaw.
+He completed a Diploma Course in Marketing at the University of British Columbia.
+He spent 47 years in radio (43 at CKNW) as a news reporter, covering everything from crime to politics.
+He has a Lifetime Achievement Award from the Jack Webster Foundation and from Canadian Association of TV/Radio News Directors.
+In addition, he received 2 Broadcaster of the Year Awards from the BC Association of Broadcasters, is an Honorary Lifetime Member – RCMP Veterans Association – Vancouver Division, an Associate Member Vancouver Police Superannuated Police Officers Association and an Honorary Constable New Westminster Police Department.

-Bill Ruppel began a 40 year career in aviation with the Cdn Armed Forces as an ROTP candidate and acquired a BA degree from the University of Waterloo and served for 6 years as a fighter pilot at CFB Bagotville QC.
-A 31 year career with Air Canada based in Vancouver followed with his retirement in 2009.
-His volunteer work includes organizing an annual motorcycle ride for Air Canada’s Dreams take flight charity, White Rock South Surrey Hospice and is currently the Driver/Dispatch Coordinator for the Volunteer Cancer Drivers Society.
+Bill Ruppel began a 40-year career in aviation with the Cdn Armed Forces as an ROTP candidate and acquired a BA degree from the University of Waterloo and served for six years as a fighter pilot at CFB Bagotville QC.
+A 31-year career with Air Canada based in Vancouver followed with his retirement in 2009.
+His volunteer work includes organizing an annual motorcycle ride for Air Canada’s Dreams take flight charity, White Rock-South Surrey Hospice and is currently the Driver/Dispatch Coordinator for the Volunteer Cancer Drivers Society.
 He is a resident of Surrey.

-Larry Coleman has been a superintendent for a general contractor for approximately 40 years throughout BC and Washington State.
+Larry has been a superintendent for a general contractor for approximately 40 years throughout BC and Washington State.
 The structures ranged from apartments to concrete warehouses, shopping plazas, schools and hospitals.
-His volunteer activities range from Make-A-Wish Foundation of BC, Lifeline Crisis Centre, Eagle Ridge Hospital, Ride2Survive, Cops for Cancer and the Volunteer Cancer Drivers Society.
+His volunteer activities range from the Make-A-Wish Foundation of BC, Lifeline Crisis Centre, Eagle Ridge Hospital, Ride2Survive, Cops for Cancer and the Volunteer Cancer Drivers Society.
 He resides in Port Moody.

-Orrie Babiuk, B.Ed. and a M.Ed., taught school for 35 years in the New Westminster School District at the elementary and secondary levels and as the school teacher on pediatrics at R.C.H.
+Orrie taught school for 35 years in the New Westminster School District at the elementary and secondary levels and as the school teacher on pediatrics at R.C.H.
 She has volunteered at the 2010 Olympic and Paralympic Games, the Terry Fox Run in New Westminster, and has been a dispatcher/driver for the Canadian Cancer Driver Program and Area Coordinator for the April Canadian Cancer Daffodil Campaigns and the March Kidney Campaigns.
 Orrie is currently the treasurer for the New Westminster Retired Teachers, treasurer for the BC Delta Kappa Gamma Women Educators’ Society, and is a board member of the Canadian Harambee Education Society.
-She enjoys playing the flute, dragon boating and resides in New Westminster.
+She resides in New Westminster.

 Volunteer Communications Team

-Melissa Godinho, RN, BScN, CON(C).
-Originally a founding VCDS dispatcher for the Langley area, Melissa’s role within the VCDS has evolved just as the VCDS has evolved since its inauguration.
-Melissa assisted with the VCDS’ initial administrative functions and is now involved with the management of the online dispatching system, Ride Scheduler and keeping our Social Media up to date.
-She is currently a Registered Nurse at BC Children’s Hospital in the Oncology, Hematology, and Bone Marrow Transplant department, Melissa has been working in the nursing profession for several years with experience within the specialties of medicine, oncology, and palliative care.
+Originally a founding VCDS dispatcher for the Langley area, Melissa’s role within the VCDS has evolved just as the VCDS has grown since its inauguration.
+Melissa assisted with the VCDS’ initial administrative functions and is now involved with the management of the online dispatching system, Ride Scheduler.
+She is currently a Registered Nurse at BC Children’s Hospital in the Oncology, Hematology, and Bone Marrow Transplant Department, Melissa has been working in the nursing profession for several years with experience within the specialties of medicine, oncology, and palliative care.
 It is from her foundational participation on the front-lines in the public healthcare system that inspires her dedication and advocacy to community service.
-Melissa is a resident of Vancouver, BC.
+Melissa is a resident of Vancouver.